Financial Aid Policies and Procedures

 • It takes six to eight weeks to process an application for any type of financial aid.
 Plan ahead!

-• Applicants should use the IRS Data Retrieval tool when completing their FAFSA.
-This will ensure accuracy and simplify the process.
+• Applicants should use the IRS Data Retrieval tool when completing the FAFSA.
 Applicants who have not completed their tax returns can estimate based on prior year tax returns to meet the priority filing date.
 If income has changed significantly from the previous year, speak with a financial aid counselor to determine how to proceed.

 • Students must re-apply each academic year.